 This article suggests an alternative future.
-Without the police bad faith test, which does not currently have the support of the majority, Seibert's ban on unwarned pre-interrogation questioning could help transform Miranda into a more effective deterrent.
+Without the police bad faith test, which does not currently have the support of a majority of the Court, Seibert's ban on unwarned pre-interrogation questioning could help transform Miranda into a more effective deterrent.
 Seibert reflects the reality that Miranda alone does not work and could be used to support the adoption of additional enforcement mechanisms, such as rules requiring the videotaping of custodial interrogations.
 With more than fifteen states currently contemplating the mandatory taping of all custodial interrogations, the time is ripe for a critical analysis of Seibert and its full potential.

 Keywords: Miranda test, Missouri v.
 Seibert, Dickerson v.
 United States, Oregon v.
 Elstad, Police bad faith, interrogations, Missouri Supreme Court

 Suggested Citation: Suggested Citation

 Moreno, Joelle Anne, Faith-Based Miranda: Why the New Missouri v.
 Seibert Police 'Bad Faith' Test is a Terrible Idea (2005).
 Arizona Law Review, vol. 47, Issue No. 2, p.
 395 (2005).
 Available at SSRN: https://ssrn.com/abstract=739105